-- A) Bad-luck superstitions still keep many people from walking under a ladder, opening an umbrella indoors, or boarding an airplane on Friday the thirteenth. - B) Scientific studies reveal that most of the superstitious beliefs we inheritinvolve ways to protect ourselves from evil. - C) Archaeologists identify Neanderthal man, who roamed throughout Western Asia 50,000 years ago, as having produced the first superstitious belief. - D) Supernatural beliefs come into being when particular events happen in a way that cannot be explained by reason and are followed by superstitions to help control them. - Superstitious beliefs, given their irrational nature, should have receded with the arrival of education and the advent of science.
+- 72. ---- Yet even today, when objective evidence is valued highly, most people would admit to secretly cherishing one, or two, or many superstitions.
+Across America, tens of thousands of lottery tickets are pencilled in every day based on nothing more or less than people's lucky numbers.
+Though we now have scientific explanations for a number of oncemysterious phenomena, daily life still holds enough unpredictability that we turn to superstitions to account for the implausible. - A) Bad-luck superstitions still keep many people from walking under a ladder, opening an umbrella indoors, or boarding an airplane on Friday the thirteenth. - B) Scientific studies reveal that most of the superstitious beliefs we inherit involve ways to protect ourselves from evil. - C) Archaeologists identify Neanderthal man, who roamed throughout Western Asia 50,000 years ago, as having produced the first superstitious belief. - D) Supernatural beliefs come into being when particular events happen in a way that cannot be explained by reason and are followed by superstitions to help control them. - E) Superstitious beliefs, given their irrational nature, should have receded with the arrival of education and the advent of science.

 - 73. Braille is a tactile (touch-based) system of written language that features patterns of raised dots to represent letters of the alphabet, common words and contractions, mathematical symbols, and punctuation.
 Named after its developer, Louis Braille, braille allows people who are blind to read and, with adaptive technology, to write. ---- Learning each of the different forms of braille code is like learning a new language.
-Therefore, most people only learn the one or two of those they are most likely to use in their daily lives. - A) People whose vision is still intact can also learn braille, and should if they have regular interactions with people who are pristine / not harmed blind. - There are a number of braille variations in common use in the US, including braille specific to music, mathematics, science, and computer programming. - C) Many communities have schools and consultants who teach braille as well as libraries that provide braille publications. - D) Nemeth braille code provides a mix of American literary braille, Nemeth braille, and unique symbols for instruction documentation. - E) American literary braille code uses about 250 patterns to create book-length materials using short-form words, contractions, and single-cell words.
+Therefore, most people only learn the one or two of those they are most likely to use in their daily lives. - A) People whose vision is still intact can also learn braille, and should if they have regular interactions with people who are blind. - B) There are a number of braille variations in common use in the US, including braille specific to music, mathematics, science, and computer programming. - C) Many communities have schools and consultants who teach braille as well as libraries that provide braille publications. - D) Nemeth braille code provides a mix of American literary braille, Nemeth braille, and unique symbols for instruction documentation. - E) American literary braille code uses about 250 patterns to create book-length materials using short-form words, contractions, and single-cell words.